Greater Manchester local authorities are working together to develop a Clean Air Plan to tackle air pollution on local roads.

 Any income from the Clean Air Zone would be used to cover its running costs.
 After that, any leftover money would be spent on improving transport in Greater Manchester.
 This might include improvements to public transport and cycling and walking schemes.

-The feedback we get through this conversation will give us a better understanding of what the daily penalties should be.
 At this stage the following daily penalty and penalty charge notice (PCN) payment are included in the proposals.

 It’s proposed that non-compliant HGVs and coaches would be subject to a daily penalty payment of £100 to enter and/or travel within Greater Manchester from 2021, should a Clean Air Zone be introduced.